As parents, we welcome a baby into our lives and then eagerly await the first milestones.

 So When Do Babies Show Affection?

-Babies can start to show affection as early as 1 month, though certain behaviors can start to express themselves at 12 months and older.
+Babies can start to show affection as early as 1 month, though certain behaviors can begin to express themselves at 12 months and older.
 It depends on the type of affection, so be patient.

 Your baby will learn to express themselves in ways they feel comfortable over time.